-What challenges will I face when filing a workers’ compensation claim?
+What challenges will I face when filing a workers’ compensation claim in Augusta?

 There are some challenges that you may face, though workers’ compensation practitioners strive to ensure that the process is as simple and efficient as it can be.
 Some reasons that you may be denied include failing to report your injury within 30 days, having a discrepancy between reported injury and medical documents, having evidence of alcohol or drug use, filing the claim after being fired, being accused of willful misconduct, filing the claim late, or having a pre-existing injury.
 You may not be able to overcome all of these issues, but some are unfair and should not prevent you from receiving workers’ compensation.

 The wisest course of action when your claim is denied is to contact an attorney in Augusta who specializes in workers’ compensation claims to discuss your options.

 What are my options if my Augusta workers comp claim is denied?

 You can appeal the decision if your employer denies your claim.
 You will need a detailed written explanation about why your claim was denied.
 Then, you can file an appeal with the Georgia State Board of Workers’ Compensation.
 You will need to do this within one year of the injury to avoid missing the statute of limitations.
 There will then be an administrative hearing to determine whether the claim denial was appropriate based on medical evidence and witness testimony.